Google Pixel 2016

 Single Review, online available, Medium, Date: 12/14/2016

-Source: Yugatech English EN→zh-CN Archive.org version
+Source: Yugatech EN→zh-CN Archive.org version

 There were a few things we wish Google had addressed on this phone.
 One is the massive chin up front.
 That extra space could have been optimized for something useful.
 The second is the meager battery (2,770mAh) and 3rd is the absence of the microSD card slot but that’s already expected of Google.
 And of course, there’s the expensive price tag previously unheard of in many Google-inspired smartphones.